decebals/wicket-dashboard/README.md

 Demo
 -------------------

 I have a tiny demo application.
-In this demo I have implemented two widget types: a chart widget (using open flash chart) and a text widget (display a Lorem Ipsum).
+In this demo I have implemented two widgets types: a chart widget (using open flash chart) and a text widget (display a Lorem Ipsum).
 You can drag and drop widgets, perform some actions on each widget, add or remove new widgets, change widget settings, collapse widgets.